-Criteria Weighting Description Preliminary Proposal Full Proposal Project contribution 35% 20% Importance, relevance and applicability of proposed project to WSG program and project priorities, application to problems or opportunities with societal relevance, and contribution to student and postdoctoral support and partnerships at all levels.
-Technical and scientific merit 20% 35% The degree to which the project will advance scientific understanding and whether the approach is technically sound and innovative, uses appropriate methods, includes clearly stated measurable objectives and mechanisms to evaluate success, and is likely to achieve anticipated results in the time proposed.
-Engagement plan 15% 15% Effective plan for ensuring that relevant groups learn about, contribute to, and benefit from project outcomes through outreach, communications and education activities; degree to which Sea Grant outreach staff and potential users of the results have been and will be included in project planning and implementation.
-Diversity, equity and inclusion 10% 10% The degree to which the project will broaden the participation of underserved and underrepresented communities and individuals in research.
-For example, participation by and benefit to diverse project partners and communities; participation on the research team (i.e., Pls, co-Pls and students) by individuals from underserved and underrepresented populations (e.g., gender, ethnicity, disability, geography, etc.).
-Qualification of applicants 10% 10% Applicants possess the necessary education, experience, training, facilities and administrative resources to accomplish the project, with consideration to career stage and past performance.
-Project costs 10% 10% Budget is realistic and commensurate with the project needs and timeframe, reasonable given the availability of program funds, and effectively leverages other resources to achieve project objectives.
+Weighting Description Preliminary Proposal Full Proposal 35% 20% Importance, relevance and applicability of proposed project to WSG program and project priorities, application to problems or opportunities with societal relevance, and contribution to student and postdoctoral support and partnerships at all levels.
+20% 35% The degree to which the project will advance scientific understanding and whether the approach is technically sound and innovative, uses appropriate methods, includes clearly stated measurable objectives and mechanisms to evaluate success, and is likely to achieve anticipated results in the time proposed.
+15% 15% Effective plan for ensuring that relevant groups contribute to, benefit from, and learn about project outcomes; degree to which potential users of the results and Sea Grant staff have been and will be included in project planning and implementation.
+10% 10% The degree to which the project advances knowledge and topics of particular relevance to communities disproportionately impacted by environmental changes; engages communities in development of research questions and methodologies; and broadens the participation of underserved and underrepresented communities and individuals in research.
+10% 10% Applicants possess the necessary education, experience, training, facilities and administrative resources to accomplish the project, with consideration to career stage and past performance.
+10% 10% Budget is realistic and commensurate with the project needs and timeframe, reasonable given the availability of program funds, and effectively leverages other resources to achieve project objectives.
+Preliminary Proposal 35% 20% 15% 10% Preliminary ProposalFull Proposal35%20%20%35%15%15%10%10% nvestigators are encouraged to discuss proposal ideas with the WSG director.
+To arrange a time to talk or to ask questions, please contact WSG at wsgres@uw.edu or 206.543.6600.
+W. Russell Callender Director wrc4@uw.edu Kate Litle Deputy Director kalitle@uw.edu